-Throughout October and November we will be remembering those who died in World War 1 with a series of lectures, an exhibition and acts of Remembrance.
+Throughout November we will be remembering those who died in World War 1 with a series of services, a lecture, an exhibition and workshops.

 READING OF NAMES:

 At noon on Friday, 1 July the names of men from across Dorset and Wiltshire who died on the first day of combat on the Somme were read out in the Cathedral to mark the centenary of the battle.
 Since then, just after noon every Friday (until 18 November) the names of those from across Dorset and Wiltshire who fought and died during the whole campaign have been and are still being read out in St Michael’s Chapel.

 Over a million died or were wounded in the course of the entire offensive.
 In all 125,000 young men from across Britain and its Empire gave their lives to claim, at its maximum, just seven miles of ground.
 A further 300,000 were wounded.
 The Autumn lecture series is dedicated to exploring different perspectives on that long and bloody campaign.

 The following month, on Wednesday 9 November, Professor Sir Simon Wessely shares the story of a young soldier shot for cowardice and explores the psychological impact of battle, particularly in WW1.
 Sir Simon is Chair of Psychological Medicine, King’s College London, Director of the King’s Centre for Military Health Research and President of the Royal College of Psychiatrists.
 His subject, Private Harry Farr, was a British soldier executed on October 16th 1916 for alleged cowardice during the Battle of the Somme.
 His fate was particularly tragic because he had a history of shellshock.
 Book here.

 In addition to the lectures a unique Remembrance exhibition, 100 Hearts for 100 Years, opens in the Morning Chapel from 9-24 November, with a small preview exhibition in the St Michael's Chapel from 4 November.